rdv821/seal/docs/source/grammar/grammar.md

 ```

 ## Verb
 The verb describes the action that the subject is attempting to use.

 ## Resource
 The resource describes the resource that the subject is attempting to use.

 ## Where Clause
-A where clause describes one or more conditions to be satisfied in the policy rule.
+A where clause describes one or more conditions to be satisfied in the policy statement.